Frequently asked questions

 Authors can move cards to the

 ready for staff column, then the editorial staff will guide each card through the rest of the process.

 What tags should I use?

 The only tags authors should use are article or poll.
-You can also remove the needs author tag if you have claimed an article.
 The other tags are for staff to assign.